waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 4833 --> 000 004 833 --> 000/004/833.state.txt
 ```

-you can append that to the update page (in you browser address bar) as below:
+you can append that to the update page (in your browser address bar) as below:
 ```
 https://download.geofabrik.de/north-america/us/arizona-updates/000/004/833.state.txt
 ```